We provide high-quality and reliable support to address each of your pain points.

 - EITs have historically outperformed both equities and fixed income.
 The average yield of REITs was roughly 13% in the US during FY1994–FY2012 and 15% in Singapore during FY2007–FY2013.

 - The risk reward analysis through the Sharpe ratio highlights the ascendancy of REITs over equities and treasuries.
 Hence, REITs offer potential diversification benefits to investors.

 - On a peer-to-peer comparison with direct real estate investment, REITs yield similar returns compared to direct investment in real estate property.
 Clearly, REITs offer a hassle-free investment instrument.

 - In contrast to the Indian investment climate, though FD/bank deposit rates offer better returns to investors (especially those with a lower risk appetite) than investment in other asset classes, REITs with growth stock characteristics could draw investment from investors driven by value stocks.

-The white paper is useful for decision makers who are considering share buybacks as an option to return money to shareholders.
-For this study we analyzed 50 recent buybacks* by corporate India over the past three years and put them through a robust critical returns-based test and analyzed their performance over a period of 6 months after the buyback was announced.
+The white paper is useful for decision-makers who are considering share buyback as an option to return money to shareholders.
+For this study, we analyzed 50 recent buybacks* by Corporate India over the past three years and put them through a robust critical returns-based test and analyzed their performance over a period of 6 months after the buyback was announced.